mbrevda/react-image/README.md

 If an image was previously loaded successfully (since the last time this page was loaded), the loader will not be shown and the image will be rendered directly instead.

-### Show a fallback element if non of the images could be loaded:
+### Show a fallback element if none of the images could be loaded:

 ```js
 const myComponent = () =>